Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rice's pass to Havertz (No. 29) led to the opening goal in the 6-0 win over West Ham on February 11.
 Screenshot

-Fine-tuning Havertz’s role could be one of the things Arteta works on in the UAE, as well as that of Oleksandr Zinchenko, whose form has dipped significantly since his excellent performance in the 2-1 win at Nottingham Forest.
-At the City Ground that day, the Ukrainian defender touched the ball 107 times – the most in the game – and made four key passes – his best individual tally of the season.
+Fine-tuning Havertz’s role could be one of the things Arteta works on in the UAE, as could Oleksandr Zinchenko, whose form has dipped significantly since his excellent performance in the 2-1 win at Nottingham Forest.
+At the City Ground, the Ukrainian had a game-high 107 touches and four key passes, his best of the season.

-According to Alex Keble, Arsenal's four-game winning streak was the combined effect of individual performances - Zinchenko and Jesus against Nottingham Forest, Saka scoring four goals in four games, Havertz taking better positions, Rice taking corner-taking duties and a unique tactical setup against Liverpool.
+According to Alex Keble, Arsenal's four-game winning streak is a combination of individual performances - Zinchenko and Jesus against Nottingham Forest, Saka scoring four goals in four games, Havertz taking better positions, Rice taking corner-taking duties and a unique tactical setup against Liverpool.

 But all those small changes can make a big, lasting difference.
-The knock-on effect has certainly had a positive impact on Odegaard and Saka, and that has boosted motivation and belief in the team as a whole.
+The knock-on effect certainly had a positive effect on Odegaard and Saka, and that in turn boosted motivation and belief in the team as a whole.

 Furthermore, Arsenal's defence has improved significantly compared to last season, when they conceded only 22 goals - the lowest figure in the Premier League - thanks to Rice's influence in midfield.